 How long does an apprenticeship take?

 Your equine apprenticeship will take a minimum of 12 months.
-It typically lasts 12 to 15 months..
-The length of time taken will depend on the ability of the individual apprentice and the employer's requirements.
+It typically lasts 12 to 15 months but can last up to 24 months.

-Am I a member of staff when I'm on an apprenticeship like all the others?
+Am I a member of staff when I'm on an apprenticeship?

 What is the apprenticeship wage?